crashoverride777/swifty-ads/README.md

 1) Cleaner code
 2) Easier to maintain
-3) More flexible, people can decide the adProvider of their liking or use a combination of multiple providers just as before.
+3) More flexible, people can decide to just use a single Ad provider or use a combination of multiple providers just as before.

 Please re-read the instructions again for the new setUp.